 The governmental issues affecting the vital interests of law enforcement officers continue to grow daily as crime, terrorism, and other concerns occupy more of the time of Congress and the Administration.
-The aforementioned legislative victories are illustrative of the areas where law enforcement participation through NAPO has made, and continues to make a difference.
+The aforementioned legislative victories are illustrative of the areas where law enforcement participation through NAPO has made, and continues to make, a difference.

-NAPO Information and Events: The NAPO website, (www.napo.org) contains important information for law enforcement personnel regarding upcoming legislation, Supreme Court rulings, NAPO seminars and conferences, and safety and security hazards to law enforcement personnel.
+NAPO Information and Events: The NAPO website, (www.napo.org), contains important information for law enforcement personnel regarding upcoming legislation, Supreme Court rulings, NAPO seminars and conferences, and safety and security hazards to law enforcement personnel.

-Real time information for NAPO news can also be accessed "liking" the National Association of Police Organizations on Facebook (www.facebook.com) or following NAPO on Twitter (www.twitter.com) by using NAPO's Twitter name, "NAPOpolice."
+Real time information for NAPO news can also be accessed "liking" the National Association of Police Organizations on Facebook or following NAPO on Twitter at "NAPOpolice".